-- Income from employment of children (including foster children) under the age of 18 - Payments received for the care of foster children or foster adults (usually persons with disabilities, unrelated to the tenant family, who are unable to live alone) - Lump sum additions to family assets, such as inheritances, insurance payments (including payments under health and accident insurance and worker's compensation), capital gains and settlements for personal or property losses, cash from sale of assets, and one-time lottery winnings. - Amounts received by the family that are specifically for, or in reimbursement of, the cost of medical expenses for any family member - Income of a live-in aide (5.403) - The full amount of student financial assistance, for tuition, mandatory fees and charges, paid directly to the student or to the educational institution
+- Income from employment of children (including foster children) under the age of 18 - Payments received for the care of foster children or foster adults (usually persons with disabilities, unrelated to the tenant family, who are unable to live alone) - Lump sum additions to family assets, such as inheritances, insurance payments (including payments under health and accident insurance and worker's compensation), capital gains and settlements for personal or property losses, cash from sale of assets, and one-time lottery winnings. - Amounts received by the family that are specifically for, or in reimbursement of, the cost of medical expenses for any family member - Income of a live-in aide (5.403) - The full amount of student financial assistance, for tuition, mandatory fees and charges, paid directly to the student or to the educational institution.
+Exclusions include school grants and school funding of all kinds of income, including: scholarships, financial aid, grants and contributions from any source, including family members; work study income, and all other funding will be excluded and not counted as income. - For non-student household members, income from dependents 20 and younger will be excluded

-- The special pay to a family member serving in the Armed Forces who is exposed to hostile fire - Amounts received under training programs funded by HUD - Grants or other amounts received by a disabled person that are disregarded for a limited time for purposes of SSI eligibility and benefits because they are set aside for use under a Plan To Attain Self-Sufficiency (PASS) - Grants or other amounts received specially for auxiliary apparatus or service for a handicapped person; Medical expenses; - Grants or other amounts received by a participant in other publicly assisted programs which are specifically for or in reimbursement of out of pocket expenses incurred (see examples below) and which are made only to allow participation in a specific program - May include special equipment, clothing, transportation, childcare, etc. - Amounts received under a resident service stipend - A resident service stipend is a modest amount (not to exceed \$200 per month) received by a resident for performing a service for the Housing Authority or owner, on a part time basis, that enhances the quality of life in the development - Such services may include, but are not limited to, fire patrol, hall monitoring, lawn maintenance, and resident initiative coordination - No resident may receive more than one such stipend during the same period of time - Incremental earnings and benefits resulting to any family member from participation in qualifying State or local employment training programs (including training programs not affiliated with a local government) and training of a family member as resident management staff - Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives and are excluded only for the period during which the family member participates in the employment training program - Temporary, nonrecurring, or sporadic income (including gifts) - Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era - Earnings in excess of \$480 for each full time student 18 years old or older (excluding the head of household, spouse and co-head) - Adoption assistance payments in excess of \$480 per adopted child - Deferred periodic amounts from Supplemental Security Income and Social Security benefits that are received in a lump sum amount or in prospective monthly amounts, or any deferred Department of Veteran Affairs disability benefits that are received in a lump sum amount or in prospective monthly amounts
+- The special pay to a family member serving in the Armed Forces who is exposed to hostile fire - Amounts received under training programs funded by HUD - Grants or other amounts received by a disabled person that are disregarded for a limited time for purposes of SSI eligibility and benefits because they are set aside for use under a Plan To Attain Self-Sufficiency (PASS) - Grants or other amounts received specially for auxiliary apparatus or service for a handicapped person; Medical expenses; - Grants or other amounts received by a participant in other publicly assisted programs which are specifically for or in reimbursement of out of pocket expenses incurred (see examples below) and which are made only to allow participation in a specific program - May include special equipment, clothing, transportation, childcare, etc. - Amounts received under a resident service stipend - A resident service stipend is a modest amount (not to exceed \$200 per month) received by a resident for performing a service for the Housing Authority or owner, on a part time basis, that enhances the quality of life in the development - Such services may include, but are not limited to, fire patrol, hall monitoring, lawn maintenance, and resident initiative coordination - No resident may receive more than one such stipend during the same period of time - Incremental earnings and benefits resulting to any family member from participation in qualifying State or local employment training programs (including training programs not affiliated with a local government) and training of a family member as resident management staff - Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives and are excluded only for the period during which the family member participates in the employment training program - Temporary, nonrecurring, or sporadic income (including gifts) - Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era - Adoption assistance payments in excess of \$480 per adopted child - Deferred periodic amounts from Supplemental Security Income and Social Security benefits that are received in a lump sum amount or in prospective monthly amounts, or any deferred Department of Veteran Affairs disability benefits that are received in a lump sum amount or in prospective monthly amounts